131/npm-mirror/README.md

 ```

 # Notable Caveats

-* Your webserver must be configured to map root requests to index.json files
+* Your webserver must be configured to map directory request to /index.json files

 # Tests & dependencies
 npm-mirror relies on a very few but powerfull modules, with 100% coverage & test.